- Chief of the Division of Epilepsy and Neuromodulation Neurosurgery

 The Department’s Division of Functional Neurosurgery treats patients with treatment resistant neurological disorders, such as epilepsy, Parkinson’s disease, essential tremor, chronic pain and spasticity.
-The division is managed by Ashwini Sharan, MD, an internationally recognized leader in the field.
+The division is managed by Chengyuan Wu, MD, MSBmE an internationally recognized leader in the field.

 The surgical division of the Jefferson Comprehensive Epilepsy Center benefits from one of the largest referral bases and clinical volumes in the country.
 Procedures regularly performed for the treatment of epilepsy include: